safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise6.md

 ---

 <br>**7) Add JSONFlattener**
 <br>The first thing to do with incoming messages is to extract information as attributes.
-Because the incoming data is JSON format, add a JSONFlattener transformer to the processing workspace.
-Open the parameters dialog and set the attribute IncomingMessage as the JSON Document to process.
+Because the incoming data is JSON format, add a JSONFlattener transformer to the processing workspace, after the WebSocketReceiver.

+Inspect the JSONFlattener's parameters and set the attribute IncomingMessage as the JSON Document to process.

 Under Attributes to Expose manually enter: